 We kept our menu festive and kid friendly, with lots of fun Olympic-inspired fare.
-And what better way to celebrate the host country than an English-inspired trifle, arranged to look like the “Union Jack” British Flag on top?
-(Inspired by one we saw here.)
+And what better way to celebrate the host country for the London Olympics than an English-inspired trifle, arranged to look like the “Union Jack” British Flag on top?
 The girls had a blast helping with this one.
 It might look complicated but I promise it’s NOT!

 Strawberry-Blueberry Pound Cake Trifle

 2 pounds strawberries, washed & sliced 1 pint blueberries, rinsed 1 pound cake, sliced (we used one from the Publix bakery but Sara Lee works fine too) 2 8oz packages Cool Whip, thawed canned whipped cream 1/4 c.
 Grand Marnier or Amaretto, or orange juice 2 tablespoons sugar